Post Leaving Certificate (PLC) courses

 National Framework of Qualifications (NFQ)

-Who is eligible for a PLC course?
+Who can apply for a PLC course?

 In general, you should have finished your secondary education and completed your Leaving Certificate to be eligible for a PLC course.